 }

-findViewById<Button>(R.id.btn_ar_overlay).setOnClickListener {
+findViewById<Button>(R.id.btn_scan_barcodes).setOnClickListener {

-val config = BarcodeScannerConfiguration().apply {
+val config = BarcodeScannerScreenConfiguration().apply {

-// Configure the use case.
+// Initialize the use case for multi-scanning.

 this.useCase = MultipleScanningMode().apply {